-Reason: To enable vehicles to draw off and turn clear of the highway to minimise danger, obstruction and inconvenience to users of the adjoining highway.
+Reason: In order to minimise danger, obstruction and inconvenience to users of the highway and of the access.

-(09) The car parking accommodation shall be completed in accord with the details hereby approved before the use hereby permitted is commenced.
+(12) The car parking accommodation shall be completed in accord with the details hereby approved before the use hereby permitted is commenced.